1) Superintendent’s Message

 Student misconduct on a bus can create significant safety issues for the bus driver and other students.
 Bus drivers can use strategies such as reminders, redirection and assigned seats to respond to inappropriate bus conduct.
 If those techniques are not successful or the behavior is chronic or egregious, the following protocol will be followed:

-• The bus driver or representative from the Transportation Department will complete a Discipline Referral.
+• The bus driver or representative from the Transportation Department will complete a Discipline Referral;

-• The building administrator will conduct an investigation and process the referral in the same timely manner as for incidents that occur within the building.
+• The building administrator will conduct an investigation and process the referral in the same timely manner as for incidents that occur within the building;

-• If the student’s conduct is creating a safety issue, the administrator may suspend the student’s bus riding privileges.
-The student’s guardian will become responsible for ensuring that their child gets to and from school safely.
+• If the student’s conduct is creating a safety issue, the administrator may suspend the student’s bus riding privileges; The student’s guardian will become responsible for ensuring that their child gets to and from school safely;

 • A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law §3214.
-However, the student and the student’s parent/guardian will be provided with a reasonable opportunity for an informal conference with the administrator to discuss the conduct and the penalty involved.
+However, the student and the student’s parent/guardian will be provided with a reasonable opportunity for an informal conference with the administrator to discuss the conduct and the penalty involved;

 A student subjected to a suspension from athletic participation, extracurricular activities or other privileges is not entitled to a full hearing pursuant to Education Law §3214.
 However, the student and the student’s parent/guardian will be provided with a reasonable opportunity for an informal conference with the district official imposing the suspension to discuss the conduct and the penalty involved.
 Refer to Board of Education Policies #7110 and #7420, Interscholastic Athletics.

-Preventative Strategies & Levels of Response
+Preventative Strategies and Levels of Response

 The RCS Code of Conduct utilizes a four-level system of support and responses that emphasizes both student accountability and behavioral change.
 The goal is preventing the recurrence of unacceptable behavior by helping students to: